-- Pursuant to Regulation 8 of the Land Administration Regulations 1998 requests the Minister for Lands to dedicate a suitable area of land for the purpose of a public road to facilitate the use of the laneway as depicted in Attachment (a). - 2.
+- 1. Pursuant to Regulation 8 of the Land Administration Regulations 1998 requests the Minister for Lands to dedicate a suitable area of land for the purpose of a public road to facilitate the use of the laneway. - 2.
 Agree to indemnify the Minister for Lands against any claims for compensation pursuant to clause 56(4) of the Land Administration Act 1997.